 - Summary: The infinite blue of the open skies awaits not only veteran but also budding flying aces in Ace Combat Infinity, the first free-to-play game in the hit franchise from Namco Bandai Games.
 Evolving the legendary series with a brand new story and innovative multiplayer, the game turns the skyThe infinite blue of the open skies awaits not only veteran but also budding flying aces in Ace Combat Infinity, the first free-to-play game in the hit franchise from Namco Bandai Games.
 Evolving the legendary series with a brand new story and innovative multiplayer, the game turns the sky into an endless blue battleground, bursting with aerial drama and destruction.
 Ace Combat Infinity will let every player become a deadly flying ace, as they embark on a series of high velocity missions.… Expand

 Jun 8, 2014A sequel that does the franchise proud.
 Being free-to-play means no-one has a reason not to try it out.
 Established fans will have incentive to keep playing their PS3 during the PS4 generation, while rookies have a great platform to get their feet wet in the series.

 Playstation Official Magazine AustraliaJul 16, 2014Mechanically, a step up from Assault Horizon, but has barebones solo and is F2P.
 A nice substitute while we wait for a PS4 Ace Combat.
 [August 2014, p76]

 Jun 16, 2014It's free, for the most part.
 You can get really far without paying a dime if you want.
+But a quick tip, buy the Unlimited Campaign PlayIt's free, for the most part.
+You can get really far without paying a dime if you want.
 But a quick tip, buy the Unlimited Campaign Play ($19.99) so you don't have to pay in-game credits to play the single player online campaign.
 Then play through Mission 5 and you'll be rewarded with 20 free units of fuel.
 Do the challenges as well, great source for free fuel.